MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Multi-Warping GAN

 \subsection{Degradation to Single Way Baseline}

 Notice for the caricature generation task, we can also degrade the above framework to a single way network, i.e. only from photos to caricatures as shown in Figure~\ref{baseline}.
-However, we found that without the cycle consistency loss, the single way network for caricature generation performs worse than the dual way design.
+However, we found that without the cycle consistency loss, the single way network for caricature generation performs not as good as the dual way design.
 Here, we give details of the single way network and this forms a baseline method in our experiments.

 As shown in Figure~\ref{baseline}, the degraded single way network also consists of a style network and a geometric network.
 The style network is used to render an input photo with a caricature style while preserving the geometric shapes.
 It consists of two encoders $E^s_p$, $E^c_p$ and one generator $G^s_c$.
 The content encoder $E^c_p$ extracts the feature map $z^c_p$ that contains the geometric information of the input photo, while the style encoder $E^s_p$ extracts texture style $z^s_p$ from the input.
 The style code $z^s_p$ is adapted to a Gaussian distribution and affects the image's style through adaptive instance normalization~\cite{AdaIN}.
-The geometric network exaggerates the face in the rendered image by warping it according to the landmark displacements ${\Delta}l_{p\rightarrow c}$.
-To achieve multi-style exaggerations, we assume that ${\Delta}l_{p\rightarrow c}$ is controlled by not only the photo's content $z^c_p$ but also a landmark transformation latent code $z^l_{p\rightarrow c}$ that follows a Gaussian distribution.
+The geometric network exaggerates the face in the rendered image by warping it according to the landmark displacements ${\Delta}l_{c}$.
+To achieve multi-style exaggerations, we assume that ${\Delta}l_{c}$ is controlled by not only the photo's content $z^c_p$ but also a landmark transformation latent code $z^l_{c}$ that follows a Gaussian distribution.